-Understanding how to use social media for personal use is one thing, using it for business is whole ‘nother ball-game.
+Understanding how to use social media for personal use is one thing, social media management for business is whole ‘another ball-game.
 The peculiarities of how some elements are to be approached differently can only be learnt over time, and with the experience that comes from use.

 If you are a start-up or business on a tight budget and have decided to handle your social media management internally, there are a number of things you should get accustomed to, to ensure that your business’ online presence is solid and will work as a marketing tool for your business.